-- Why use pointers? - If we want to pass a large struct or array, it's easier / faster / etc. to pass a pointer than the whole thing - In general, pointers allow cleaner, more compact code - So what are the drawbacks? - Pointers are probably the single largest source of bugs in C, so be careful anytime you deal with them - Most problematic with dynamic memory management coming up next week - Dangling references and memory leaks
+- Why use pointers? - If we want to pass a large struct or array, it's easier / faster / etc. to pass a pointer than the whole thing - In general, pointers allow cleaner, more compact code - So what are the drawbacks? - Pointers are probably the single largest source of bugs in C, so be careful anytime you deal with them - Most problematic with dynamic memory management - Dangling references and memory leaks